polkadot-developers/docs-sandbox/source/docs/reference/command-line-tools/subxt-cli.md

 # subxt-cli

-A CLI utility to generate the metadata and API from a running Substrate node.
+`subx-cli` is a CLI utility to generate a client API from the metadata of a Substrate node.
 This tool was originally designed for the [`subxt` library](./06-build/libraries#subxt) to build the runtime API from the metadata of a target node.
-It can be used as a standalone tool to download the metadata or generate the API for the runtime of any node.
+It can be used as a standalone tool to download the metadata or generate the API for the runtime of any node that uses metadata V14.

 ## Installation